Path Planning Optimisation for SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs): Optimisation Tool and Ground Sensing Coverage Use Cases: Introduction

 Overall, data exchanges enable the relay of mission and environment updates through the NART agents.
-Agent reporting also facilitates knowledge sharing during mission development, thereby reducing the uncertainty regarding the environment and increasing the situational awareness of the agents.
-Ultimately, it also enhances NART resilience, as the cooperation opportunities can be leveraged for online mission replanning, if necessary.
+Agent reporting also facilitates knowledge sharing during mission development, thereby reducing uncertainty about the environment and increasing the situational awareness of the agents.
+It also enhances NART resilience.
+The cooperation opportunities can be leveraged for online mission replanning, if necessary.
+These can also help to overcome limitations arising from incomplete or inaccurate prior knowledge and to prioritise agent reporting.

+Agent-limited battery and sensing restrictions further aggravate the contradiction between the physical proximity required for agent reporting and the physical distancing needed to meet the exploration requirements.
+Thus, when mission goals require both, it is important to establish an initial plan which targets exploration efficiency while still providing a high probability of cooperation.
+The proposed offline optimisation aims to address this issue.

+The proposed work focuses on offline trajectory optimisation for exploration missions, particularly informative ground sensing coverage and target search.
+It simultaneously considers team resources and limitations, prior knowledge and mission requirements, as illustrated in Fig. \ref{overall}.
+The path of each NART agent is optimised based on its limited energy, sensing uncertainty, different levels of prior knowledge, and estimated communication with other agents.
+The developed work proposes a flexible approach to cooperation, which leverages a dynamic trade-off between exploration and reporting under intermittent communication to maximise exploration efficiency while providing opportunities for cooperation.

+Instead of choosing between ensuring a minimal communication Quality of Service (QoS) between the agents \cite{8691430} or maximising an exploration mission goal \cite{OriginalPP}, the proposed dynamic cooperative incentives aim to balance between them during the path optimisation.
+Furthermore, instead of solely relying on undefined communication ranges \cite{121},\cite{11083772} or euclidean distance-based criteria for communication \cite{124}, \cite{10679913}, the proposed approach considers the limitations of a user-selected radio technology to estimate inter-agent connectivity.

+Estimated connectivity and dynamic reporting urgency are encompassed as reward shapping components of cooperation.
+These softly defined rewards replace hard constrained reporting intervals, explicit scheduling of meeting events, meeting points and participant optimisation.
+With the proposed approach, meeting events involving specific agents are more predictable when the cooperation mechanism (e.g., planned cooperation) is taken into account in the path optimisation.
+Two main NART constitutions were considered: homogeneous (consisting only of UAVs) and heterogeneous (UAVs supported by external entities, whether static or mobile).

-The contributions of this paper are the following:
+The contributions of this paper can be summarised as follows: